Justin8912/playground/docs/feat/US1674662-F244351/implementation-plan.md

 ## Milestone 6: Tag-Based Knowledge Control

 Enhance the existing filtering capabilities to support tags that control LLM knowledge boundaries.
+When specific tags are present on a note, the LLM will be allowed to use its external knowledge base to augment the summary.

 **Expected outcome:** A system that allows users to control whether the LLM uses external knowledge via note tagging.
+By default, the LLM will only use information from the note and its linked references.
+When the designated tag is present, the LLM will be instructed to also leverage its external knowledge to provide additional context and insights.

-- Extend the `FilterCriteria` interface in `types.ts` to include knowledge control tags
+- Extend the `FilterCriteria` interface in `types.ts` to include a knowledge control tag setting
-- Add tag detection functions in the DataApi module
+- Add tag detection functions in the DataApi module to identify when a note has this special tag
-- Create utility to modify LLM prompts based on detected tags
+- Create utility to modify LLM prompts based on detected tags, specifically including or removing the restriction on external knowledge
-- Add a dropdown setting in the existing Joplin settings UI for tag selection
+- Add a dropdown setting in the existing Joplin settings UI for selecting the tag that enables external knowledge
+- Implement logic in the Summary Service to check for the tag and adjust prompts accordingly

 ## Milestone 7: Testing and Refinement